 The travel policy per the Craighead County Employment/Personnel Policy Handbook is follows:

-The County shall reimburse reasonable travel expense based upon the following guidelines provided that prior approval is secured from the authorizing official of the department: Mileage is paid for use of a private vehicle when traveling for official business using the current state mileage rate (the maximum mileage rate allowed is based upon the shortest major highway route).
-Please note that travel reimbursement is NOT a per diem, and is to be claimed for actual expenses for meals and lodging not to exceed the maximum allowable rates as list in the Federal Travel Directory plus applicable sales taxes for overnight stays.
+The County shall reimburse reasonable travel expense based upon the following guidelines provided that prior approval is secured from the authorizing official of the department: Mileage is paid for use of a private vehicle when traveling for official business using the current state mileage rate (the maximum mileage rate allowed is based upon the shortest major highway route) from regular place of work to the destination.
+Please note that travel reimbursement is NOT a per diem and is to be claimed for actual expenses for meals and lodging not to exceed the maximum allowable rates per meal: breakfast, lunch and dinner as listed in the Federal Travel Directory plus applicable sales taxes for overnight stays.
+Meals are only reimbursed if overnight travel is required.
+The first and last day of travel is limited to 75% of the maximum allowable rates per meal: breakfast, lunch and dinner per GSA guidelines.
+If your trip includes meals that are already paid for (such as through a registration fee for a conference), you will need to deduct those daily meal allowances from your claim.
+Refer to Section 301-11.18 of the Federal Travel Regulation for specific guidance on deducting these amounts from your per diem reimbursement claims.
 The Federal Travel Directory is found on the Governmental Services Administration (GSA) website.
 The maximum allowance for meals INCLUDES taxes and up to 15% tip reimbursement.
 Lodging rates per the Federal Travel Directory EXCLUDE room tax and should be exceeded only by the room tax amount unless special authorization is given in writing by the authorizing official of the department justifying the need to exceed the standard reimbursement rate.
-All travel expenses are paid based upon signed and fully documented receipts, and invoices as to who, what, when, where, and why, are turned in for processing to Accounts Payable.
+All travel expenses are paid based upon signed (by one individual incurring charges) and fully documented receipts, and invoices as to who, what, when, where, and why, are turned into Accounts Payable.
+To determine whether each person stayed below the maximum allowable rates for meals, if a receipt contains meals for more than one person, each item should be clearly marked according to who ordered each item.
 Non-county employees traveling on official business for the County are bound by the guidelines listed in this section.
 The County shall not reimburse the cost of alcoholic beverages.
+When using airplane travel, allowable travel expenses are limited to travel to and from airport on travel days, and/ or hotel to and from conference location.

 In an attempt to provide more clarity on what is acceptable or not acceptable for reimbursement, the following guidance is provided: